neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 email | string | Email of the contact | NO

 <aside class="notice">
 One of the id or email need to be provided.
+If provided both, then contact will be fetched by id
 </aside>

 > JSON response example: